 Once the model is created, it can be viewed in a variety of ways - look at the case studies for examples.
 Models can also form the basis of other types of visualisation, such as photomontage.

-This has helped us to play a major part in projects such as Tansterne Biomass Power Station, where the evolving design has been explored and presented in a huge number of ways.
+Our 3d capability has helped us to play a major part in projects such as Tansterne Biomass Power Station, where the evolving design has been explored and presented in a huge number of ways.